 If PPI co-administration is judged unavoidable, consider an alternative regimen; if given, dose increase of ATV to 400 mg qd may be considered, close clinical monitoring is recommended and doses of PPI - comparable to omeprazole 20 mg should not be exceeded and must be taken approximately 12 hours prior to the ATV/r.
-H2 antagonists to be taken 12 hours before or 4 hours after ATV. viii In certain countries TDF is labelled as 245 mg rather than 300 mg to reflect the concentration of the active metabolite.
+H2 antagonists to be taken 12 hours before or 4 hours after ATV. viii In certain countries TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate).